 Fortune 500 companies are in their own league.
 Not only will successfully selling to them give your business a significant revenue stream and huge credibility boost, it can also lead to lucrative referrals.
 Not to mention, you may be able to consistently grow your partnership over time by expanding into different departments, regions, and/or subsidiaries.

-However, roles at Fortune 500 companies aren’t always consistent with those at SMBs, or across other Fortune 500s.
+Unlike working with SMBs, roles at Fortune 500 companies aren’t always consistent with those at other organizations.
 The vice president of marketing at one Fortune 500 could have a completely different role than her counterpart at another.
 Titles may vary as well for identical jobs.

 If you end up getting in contact with the wrong person, but they’re open to a conversation, use them as a resource and advocate to get connected to the right person.